Set storage

 3. Enter the df -h command to check if the partition and file system expansion completed successfully.

-Expanding additional disk partition and file system (Linux)
+Expand additional disk partition and file system (Linux)

-To expand the additional disk partition and file system on the Linux server: The description is based on the /dev/xvdb1 storage:
+To expand the additional disk partition and file system on the Linux server: The description is based on the /dev/xvdb1 storage.

-1. Connect to the Linux server.
+1. Access the Linux server.

 2. Enter the su - command and enter the password one more time.